Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 Side effects and complications.

-A small percentage are women who, when taking these contraceptives in the first months of taking, experience nausea, vomiting, edema, dizziness, heavy bleeding during menstruation, irritability, depression, increased fatigue, decreased libido.
-Now such symptoms are considered in the form of adaptation of the body to drugs, they usually disappear by the end of the third month of constant use.
+A small percentage are women who, when taking these contraceptives in the first months of use, experience nausea, vomiting, swelling, dizziness, heavy bleeding during menstruation, irritability, depression, increased fatigue, and decreased libido.
+Now such symptoms are considered in the form of the body’s adaptation to the drugs; they usually disappear by the end of the third month of constant use.

 A more serious side effect of taking combined oral contraceptives is the effect on the hemostatic system.
-The estrogenic component of COCs increases the risk of coronary and cerebral thrombosis.
-However, this applies only to women at risk, namely, women over 35 years old, smokers, obese, hypertension, etc. It has been proven that the use of these contraceptives does not affect the hemostasis system of healthy women.
+The estrogen component included in COCs increases the risk of coronary and cerebral thrombosis.
+However, this applies only to women at risk, namely women over 35 years of age, smokers, obesity, arterial hypertension, etc. It has been proven that the use of these contraceptives does not affect the hemostatic system of healthy women.

-Under the influence of estrogen, the level of sugar in the blood rises, resulting in latent forms of diabetes mellitus.
+Under the influence of estrogen, blood sugar levels increase, resulting in latent forms of diabetes.
 Gestagens have a negative effect on fat metabolism, as a result, with an increase in cholesterol levels, the risk of developing atherosclerosis and vascular diseases increases.
-The influence of modern third-generation COCs, which include gestagens, is exactly the opposite, that is, it does not violate lipid metabolism, but protects the vascular walls.
+The effect of modern third-generation COCs, which contain gestagens, is exactly the opposite, that is, it does not disrupt lipid metabolism, but protects the vascular walls.
 An increase in body weight under the influence of gestagens is not observed when taking modern COCs.
-Acne, various rashes are possible when taking gestagens with a pronounced androgenic effect.
+Acne and various rashes are possible when taking gestagens with a pronounced androgenic effect.
 The modern highly selective gestagens used, on the contrary, have not only a contraceptive, but also a therapeutic effect.
-Remember that combined oral contraceptives cause swelling of the cornea of the eye, which is inconvenient for contact lens wearers.
+Remember that combined oral contraceptives cause swelling of the cornea of the eye, which causes some discomfort for those who use contact lenses.

-With prolonged use of combined oral contraceptives, the vaginal microflora changes, which contributes to the development of bacterial vaginosis, vaginal candidiasis.
+With long-term use of combined oral contraceptives, the vaginal microflora changes, which contributes to the development of bacterial vaginosis and vaginal candidiasis.
 The use of these contraceptives is a risk factor for the transition of cervical dysplasia (if any) to carcinoma.
-Women taking COCs must have a cervical smear taken for a medical examination.
-Any component that is part of the COC can cause an allergic reaction.
+Women taking COCs must undergo cervical smears for medical examination.
+Any component included in the COC may cause an allergic reaction.
 The most common and frequent side effect of COC use is uterine bleeding.

-The causes of bleeding may be a lack of hormones for a particular patient (estrogens - when bleeding occurs in the first half of the cycle, gestagens - in the second half).
-In most cases, such bleeding disappears on its own within the first 3 months of taking COCs and does not require their cancellation.
+The causes of bleeding may be a lack of hormones for a particular patient (estrogens - when bleeding appears in the first half of the cycle, gestagens - in the second half).
+In most cases, such bleeding disappears on its own within the first 3 months of taking COCs and does not require their discontinuation.
 COCs do not have any adverse effect on a woman's fertility.
 It recovers within the first three months, from the day you stop taking contraceptives.
-In case of accidental use of COCs in the early stages of pregnancy, side effects were not revealed, and no negative effect on the fetus was observed.
+With the occasional use of COCs in the early stages of pregnancy, no side effects were identified, and no negative effects on the fetus were observed.

 Modern contraceptives provide women with many options that were previously unthinkable.
-Contraception, planning, choosing a convenient time to start menstruation, reducing discomfort, including pain during "these days" - all this has become available now.
-The variety of options allows most women to easily find a convenient method of taking contraceptives for themselves.
-However, many people still do not have enough information about contraception, and in addition, there are a large number of myths in which both women and men believe.
-Several of these myths were debunked by gynecologists who commented on Business Insider.
+Contraception, planning, choosing a convenient time to start menstruation, reducing discomfort, including pain during “these days” - all this has become available now.
+The variety of options allows most women to easily choose a convenient method of taking birth control for themselves.
+However, many still do not have enough information about contraception, and in addition, there are a large number of myths that both women and men believe.
+Several such myths were debunked by gynecologists who commented to Business Insider.

-Of course, this is not the case.
-None of the contraceptives provide an absolute guarantee that a woman will not get pregnant.
-Even sterilization has an efficiency below 100%, albeit more than 99%.
+Of course, this is not true.
+None of the contraceptives provide an absolute guarantee that a woman will not become pregnant.
+Even sterilization is less than 100% effective, although more than 99%.

 Postcoital contraceptives work 100% of the time

-And this is not the case.
-Emergency contraception in the form of a pill, taken the day after intercourse, delays ovulation, and if there is no egg that could be fertilized, pregnancy does not occur.
-However, ovulation could already have occurred, and then such pills are useless.
-There are other emergency contraceptives, such as an intrauterine contraceptive made of copper, but they are less than 100% effective.
+And that's not true.
+Emergency contraception in the form of a pill taken the day after intercourse delays ovulation, and if there is no egg that can be fertilized, pregnancy does not occur.
+However, ovulation could have already occurred, and then such pills are useless.
+There are other means of emergency contraception, for example, an intrauterine contraceptive made from copper, but its effectiveness is less than 100%.

 Hormonal contraceptives are toxic and unnatural

-Yes, hormonal protection has its drawbacks - however, in most cases, the advantages outweigh them.
-It is necessary to consult a doctor and not prescribe a remedy for yourself - then the likelihood that it will work will be much higher.
-When, for example, the condition of patients in many cases improves if they take hormonal contraceptives.
+Yes, hormonal birth control has its disadvantages, but in most cases the advantages outweigh them.
+It is necessary to consult a doctor and not prescribe the remedy yourself - then the likelihood that it will be suitable will be much higher.
+For example, the condition of patients in many cases improves if they take hormonal contraceptives.

-You need to take pills at the same time.
+You need to take the pills at the same time every day

 Not always.
-It depends on the type of pill - if they only contain progesterone, then yes, indeed, they need to be drunk on time.
-Otherwise, the effect of the pill fades away after 26 hours, and barrier contraception must be used to avoid unwanted conception.
-If the pills contain both progesterone and estrogen, the "window" becomes larger, and a few hours of the difference does not matter.
-However, doctors still recommend sticking to the same time for taking the pills, so that the appropriate habit is formed.
+It depends on the type of pills - if they contain only progesterone, then yes, indeed, they need to be taken on time.
+Otherwise, the effect of the pill wears off after 26 hours, and you need to use barrier contraception to avoid unwanted conception.
+If the pills contain both progesterone and estrogen, the “window” becomes larger, and a few hours of difference do not matter.
+However, doctors still recommend sticking to the same time for taking pills so that the appropriate habit is formed.

-Lack of menstruation caused by taking birth control is harmful
+Missing periods caused by taking birth control pills is harmful

-In some cases, women skip a week of taking the placebo pills and immediately move on to the next pack of contraceptives, and sometimes they leave the hormone ring for four weeks instead of three.
-Sometimes funds mean a complete absence.
+In some cases, women skip a week of placebo pills and immediately move on to the next pack of birth control, and sometimes they leave the hormonal ring for four weeks instead of three.
+Sometimes remedies imply complete absence.
 All this is safe.
-The wives themselves may think that the blood stagnates inside in such cases, but this is not so - in fact, there is simply nothing to leave the body, the endometrial layer remains thin.
+The women themselves may think that in such cases the blood stagnates inside, but this is not so - in fact, there is simply nothing to leave the body, the endometrial layer remains thin.

 Intrauterine contraceptives are a mini-abortion

 Wrong.
-Such means interfere with the fertilization of the egg and prevent it from attaching to the uterus.
-It does not come to abortion - the sperm simply do not have time to meet the egg.
-A thick layer of mucus is formed, which is aggressive for sperm.
-Hormone coils work a little differently, but the general principle is the same.
+Such drugs prevent the fertilization of the egg and prevent it from attaching to the uterus.
+It doesn't come to an abortion - the sperm simply don't have time to meet the egg.
+A thick layer of mucus forms, which is aggressive for sperm.
+Hormonal IUDs work slightly differently, but the general principle is the same.

 Postcoital contraceptives lead to abortion

 Also incorrect for the same reasons as described earlier.
-The principle of action of a postcoital contraceptive is a delay in ovulation, which means that fertilization does not occur either.
+The principle of operation of a postcoital contraceptive is to delay ovulation, which means that fertilization also does not occur.

-The pills themselves do not affect fertility, but sometimes women are prescribed them due to irregular menstruation or hormonal imbalances.
-When a woman stops taking hormonal contraceptives, the problems return, and the same problems may occur as they were before the pills.
-In addition, fertility declines with age.
+The pills themselves do not affect fertility, but sometimes women are prescribed them due to irregular menstruation or hormonal imbalance.
+When a woman stops taking hormonal contraceptives, the problems return and the same problems may arise as before the pills.
+In addition, fertility decreases with age.
 In any case, the pills have nothing to do with it.

 Intrauterine contraceptives affect fertility

-Earlier, coils and other contraceptives were made from materials that could cause inflammation in the uterus.
+Previously, IUDs and other contraceptives were made from materials that could cause inflammation in the uterus.
 Now technology has stepped forward, and these contraceptives are completely safe.
-In some cases, they may even have anti-inflammatory effects.
+In some cases, they may even have an anti-inflammatory effect.

-If the pills are selected correctly, they do not cause weight gain.
-Perhaps they appear for completely different reasons - for example, young girls often begin to protect themselves, and they begin to gain weight due to age factors or a change in lifestyle.
+If the pills are chosen correctly, they will not cause weight gain.
+Perhaps they appear for completely different reasons - for example, young girls often begin to use contraception, and they begin to gain weight due to age factors or changes in lifestyle.

-From previous publications, we know about the abortive effect of hormonal contraceptives (GC, OC).
-Recently, in the media, you can find reviews of women affected by the side effects of OK, we will give a couple of them at the end of the article.
-To illuminate this issue, we turned to a doctor who prepared this information for the ABC of Health, and also translated for us fragments of articles with foreign studies of side effects of HA.
+From previous publications we know about the abortifacient effect of hormonal contraceptives (GC, OK).
+Recently in the media you can find reviews of women who suffered from the side effects of OK, we will give a couple of them at the end of the article.
+To shed light on this issue, we turned to a doctor who prepared this information for the ABC of Health and also translated for us fragments of articles with foreign studies on the side effects of GCs.

 Side effects of hormonal contraceptives.

-The actions of hormonal contraceptives, like other drugs, are determined by the properties of the substances they contain.
-Most birth control pills prescribed for routine contraception contain 2 types of hormones: one progestogen and one estrogen.
+The actions of hormonal contraceptives, like other medications, are determined by the properties of the substances they contain.
+Most birth control pills prescribed for routine contraception contain 2 types of hormones: one gestagen and one estrogen.

 Gestagens

-Gestagens = progestogens = progestins- hormones that are produced by the corpus luteum of the ovaries (formation on the surface of the ovaries that appears after ovulation - the release of an egg), in small quantities - by the adrenal cortex, and during pregnancy - by the placenta.
+Progestogens = progestogens = progestins- hormones that are produced by the corpus luteum of the ovaries (a formation on the surface of the ovaries that appears after ovulation - the release of the egg), in small quantities - by the adrenal cortex, and during pregnancy - by the placenta.
 The main gestagen is progesterone.

-The name of the hormones reflects their main function - "pro gestation" = "to [maintain] pregnancy" by restructuring the endothelium of the uterus to the state necessary for the development of a fertilized egg.
-The physiological effects of gestagens are grouped into three main groups.
+The name of the hormones reflects their main function - “pro gestation” = “to [maintain] pregnancy” by restructuring the endothelium of the uterus into the state necessary for the development of a fertilized egg.
+The physiological effects of gestagens are combined into three main groups.

-1. Vegetative effect.
-It is expressed in the suppression of the proliferation of the endometrium caused by the action of estrogen, and its secretory transformation, which is very important for a normal menstrual cycle.
-When pregnancy occurs, gestagens suppress ovulation, lower the tone of the uterus, reducing its excitability and contractility ("protector" of pregnancy).
-Progestins are responsible for the "maturation" of the mammary glands.
+1. Vegetative influence.
+It is expressed in the suppression of endometrial proliferation caused by the action of estrogens and its secretory transformation, which is very important for a normal menstrual cycle.
+When pregnancy occurs, gestagens suppress ovulation, lower the tone of the uterus, reducing its excitability and contractility (“protector” of pregnancy).
+Progestins are responsible for the “maturation” of the mammary glands.

 2. Generative action.
 In small doses, progestins increase the secretion of follicle-stimulating hormone (FSH), which is responsible for the maturation of follicles in the ovary and ovulation.
-In high doses, gestagens block both FSH and LH (luteinizing hormone, which is involved in the synthesis of androgens, and together with FSH provides ovulation and progesterone synthesis).
-Gestagens affect the center of thermoregulation, which is manifested by an increase in temperature.
+In large doses, gestagens block both FSH and LH (luteinizing hormone, which is involved in the synthesis of androgens, and together with FSH ensures ovulation and progesterone synthesis).
+Gestagens affect the thermoregulation center, which is manifested by an increase in temperature.

 3. General action.
 Under the influence of gestagens, amine nitrogen in the blood plasma decreases, the excretion of amino acids increases, the secretion of gastric juice increases, and the secretion of bile slows down.

 Oral contraceptives contain various gestagens.
-For a while, it was believed that there was no difference between progestins, but it is now known for sure that the difference in molecular structure provides a variety of effects.
-In other words, progestogens differ in spectrum and in the severity of additional properties, but the 3 groups of physiological effects described above are inherent in all of them.
-The characteristics of modern progestins are shown in the table.
+For some time it was believed that there was no difference between progestins, but it is now certain that the difference in molecular structure provides a variety of effects.
+In other words, progestogens differ in spectrum and in the severity of additional properties, but the 3 groups of physiological effects described above are inherent to all of them.
+The characteristics of modern progestins are reflected in the table.

-Pronounced or very pronounced gestagenic effect is inherent in all progestogens.
+Pronounced or very pronounced gestagenic effect common to all progestogens.
 The gestagenic effect refers to those main groups of properties that were mentioned earlier.

-Androgenic activity not characteristic of many drugs, its result is a decrease in the amount of "good" cholesterol (HDL cholesterol) and an increase in the concentration of "bad" cholesterol (LDL cholesterol).
+Androgenic activity characteristic of not many drugs, its result is a decrease in the amount of “good” cholesterol (HDL cholesterol) and an increase in the concentration of “bad” cholesterol (LDL cholesterol).
 As a result, the risk of developing atherosclerosis increases.
-In addition, virilization symptoms (male secondary sexual characteristics) appear.
+In addition, symptoms of virilization (male secondary sexual characteristics) appear.

-Explicit antiandrogenic effect only three drugs have.
-This effect has a positive meaning - improving the condition of the skin (cosmetic side of the issue).
+Explicit antiandrogenic effect only three drugs have it.
+This effect has a positive meaning - improvement in skin condition (cosmetic side of the issue).

-Antimineralocorticoid activity associated with an increase in urine output, sodium excretion, and a decrease in blood pressure.
+Antimineralocorticoid activity associated with increased diuresis, sodium excretion, and decreased blood pressure.

 Estrogens

-Another ingredient in birth control pills is estrogens.
+Another component of birth control pills is estrogens.

-Estrogens- female sex hormones, which are produced by ovarian follicles and the adrenal cortex (and in men, also by the testes).
+Estrogens- female sex hormones, which are produced by the ovarian follicles and the adrenal cortex (and in men also by the testicles).
 There are three main estrogens: estradiol, estriol, estrone.

 Physiological effects of estrogens:

-- proliferation (growth) of the endometrium and myometrium by the type of their hyperplasia and hypertrophy;
+- proliferation (growth) of the endometrium and myometrium according to the type of their hyperplasia and hypertrophy;

-- development of genitals and secondary sexual characteristics (feminization);
+— development of genital organs and secondary sexual characteristics (feminization);

 - suppression of lactation;

-- oppression of resorption (destruction, resorption) of bone tissue;
+- inhibition of resorption (destruction, resorption) of bone tissue;

 - procoagulant effect (increased blood clotting);

-- an increase in the content of HDL ("good" cholesterol) and triglycerides, a decrease in the amount of LDL ("bad" cholesterol);
+- increasing the content of HDL (“good” cholesterol) and triglycerides, reducing the amount of LDL (“bad” cholesterol);

-- sodium and water retention in the body (and, as a result, increased blood pressure);
+- retention of sodium and water in the body (and, as a result, increased blood pressure);

-- ensuring the acidic environment of the vagina (normal pH 3.8-4.5) and the growth of lactobacilli;
+— ensuring an acidic vaginal environment (normal pH 3.8-4.5) and the growth of lactobacilli;

-- strengthening the production of antibodies and the activity of phagocytes, increasing the body's resistance to infections.
+- increased antibody production and phagocyte activity, increasing the body's resistance to infections.

-Estrogens in oral contraceptives are needed to control the menstrual cycle, they do not take part in protection against unwanted pregnancy.
-Ethinyl estradiol (EE) is most commonly found in tablets.
+Estrogens in oral contraceptives are needed to control the menstrual cycle; they do not take part in protection against unwanted pregnancy.
+Most often, the tablets contain ethinyl estradiol (EE).

 Mechanisms of action of oral contraceptives

-So, given the main properties of gestagens and estrogens, the following mechanisms of action of oral contraceptives can be distinguished:
+So, taking into account the basic properties of gestagens and estrogens, the following mechanisms of action of oral contraceptives can be distinguished:

-1) inhibition of the secretion of gonadotropic homones (due to gestagens);
+1) inhibition of the secretion of gonadotropic hormones (due to gestagens);

-2) a change in the pH of the vagina to a more acidic side (the effect of estrogens);
+2) a change in vaginal pH to a more acidic side (the influence of estrogens);

 3) increased viscosity of cervical mucus (gestagens);

-4) the phrase "egg implantation" used in instructions and manuals, which hides the abortive effect of HA from women.
+4) the phrase “ovum implantation” used in instructions and manuals, which hides the abortive effect of GC from women.

-Gynecologist's comment on the abortive mechanism of action of hormonal contraceptives
+Commentary by a gynecologist on the abortifacient mechanism of action of hormonal contraceptives

 When implanted into the wall of the uterus, the embryo is a multicellular organism (blastocyst).
 An egg (even a fertilized one) is never implanted.
-Implantation takes place 5-7 days after fertilization.
-Therefore, what is called in the instructions an egg cell, in fact, is not at all, but an embryo.
+Implantation occurs 5-7 days after fertilization.
+Therefore, what is called an egg in the instructions is in fact not an egg at all, but an embryo.

-In the course of a thorough study of hormonal contraceptives and their effect on the body, it was concluded that undesirable effects are associated to a greater extent with the influence of estrogens.
-Therefore, the less the amount of estrogen in the pill, the fewer side effects, but it is not possible to completely eliminate them.
-It was these conclusions that prompted scientists to invent new, more advanced drugs, and to replace oral contraceptives, in which the amount of the estrogen component was measured in milligrams, came pills with estrogen content in micrograms ( 1 milligram [ mg] = 1000 micrograms [ mcg]).
-There are currently 3 generations of contraceptive pills available.
-The division into generations is due to both a change in the amount of estrogens in drugs and the introduction of newer progesterone analogs into the tablets.
+In the course of a thorough study of hormonal contraceptives and their effects on the body, it was concluded that undesirable effects are associated to a greater extent with the influence of estrogens.
+Therefore, the lower the amount of estrogen in the tablet, the fewer side effects, but it is not possible to completely eliminate them.
+It was precisely these conclusions that prompted scientists to invent new, more advanced drugs, and oral contraceptives, in which the amount of the estrogen component was measured in milligrams, were replaced by tablets containing estrogen in micrograms ( 1 milligram [ mg] = 1000 micrograms [ mcg]).
+There are currently 3 generations of birth control pills.
+The division into generations is due to both a change in the amount of estrogens in the drugs and the introduction of newer progesterone analogues into the tablets.

-The first generation of contraceptives includes "Enovid", "Infecundin", "Bisekurin".
-These drugs have been widely used since their discovery, but later their androgenic effect was noticed, manifested in coarsening of the voice, growth of facial hair (virilization).
+The first generation of contraceptives include Enovid, Infekundin, Bisekurin.
+These drugs have been widely used since their discovery, but later their androgenic effects were noticed, manifested in deepening of the voice, growth of facial hair (virilization).

-The most frequently used and widespread drugs are the third generation: "Logest", "Merisilon", "Regulon", "Novinet", "Diane-35", "Zhanin", "Yarina" and others.
-A significant advantage of these drugs is their antiandrogenic activity, which is most pronounced in "Diana-35".
+The most frequently used and widespread drugs are the third generation: Logest, Merisilon, Regulon, Novinet, Diane-35, Zhanin, Yarina and others.
+A significant advantage of these drugs is their antiandrogenic activity, most pronounced in Diane-35.

-In this regard, the division of hormonal contraceptives into high-, low- and micro-dosage drugs has appeared.
+In this regard, a division of hormonal contraceptives into high-, low- and micro-dose drugs has appeared.

 • "Non-ovlon"